Serialization

 In this case you have two options:

-and follow the steps in "Case 1". - Implement a serialize_impl
+SST::Core::Serialization::Serializableand follow the steps in "Case 1".
+OR - Implement a default constructor and a

 - All POD types (